Audition Guide

 Cast Lists

 Cast ListsIf your child is either not cast, or is cast but does not get the role they were interested in, you will probably see your child very disappointed.
 This is the most difficult part of the process for both the child and the parent.
 Please help your child to feel good about themselves by praising their courage, and the hard work they put into their audition piece.
-Remind them that not getting a part in a play in no way means that they are not talented, it just means that there was not a perfect part for them in this particular play.
+Auditioning in front of a panel of strangers is a huge accomplishment and they should be proud of going through the process.
+Remind them that not getting a part in a show in no way means that they are not talented, it just means that there was not a perfect part for them in this particular show.

 Being part of the technical crew is a good way for a child to be involved in the production process.
 Also, encourage them to audition again in the future.
 Auditioning is a skill, and like any skill, it takes practice!